openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<tally>`` element accepts the following sub-elements:

   :label:
-    This is an optional sub-element specifying the name of this tally to be used for output purposes.
+    An optional string label to identify the tally in summary output files.
 This string is limited to 52 characters for formatting purposes.

+    *Default*: ""

   :filter:
     Specify a filter that restricts contributions to the tally to particles